The Bride Test (The Kiss Quotient, #2) blurb:

 Book 1: The Kiss Quotient

-And I’m not saying this book was perfect at all.
-In fact, I had some issues with it, and on retrospect it’s highlighted something that I now have with the series.
 The story starts with Esme Tran and her little family in Vietnam.
-She’s at work, cleaning a bathroom in a hotel, when a stream of crying girls disrupt her day, ending with Khai’s mother who offers a unique opportunity to Esme.
+She’s at work, cleaning a bathroom in a hotel, when a stream of crying girls disrupt her day, ending with Khai’s mother (who is not crying) who offers a unique opportunity to Esme.
 To be honest, this part was probably a little Cinderella / fairy godmother for me, and the way that Khai’s mother forces them together is ludicrous at best, and deceptive and inconsiderate at worst.

 One of the things that I love about this series is that it really shows the way that people with autism can perceive themselves.
 Depending on the person, they can take things being said at face value.
 When Khai is told he is stone-hearted as a child, he then goes on to believe that he cannot feel love or grief or other emotions, because he has perceived himself as broken, when really, he just processes things differently, and it takes him a longer time.